by Carrie Atkins Maras, Associate Director of Community Engagement

 At the heart of Walnut Hills’ cultural legacy sits a landmark: the Manse Hotel.
 Built in the early twentieth century and transformed into a premier Black-owned hotel, the Manse became one of the few places in Cincinnati where African American travelers, entertainers, and athletes could rest, socialize, and celebrate during the era of segregation.
 The Manse’s most surprising contribution to American pop culture came one night in the late 1950s.
 It was at the Manse that Hank Ballard penned his rhythm-infused anthem “The Twist,” a song that would go on to become a global sensation after Chubby Checker’s cover popularized the dance craze.
 The twist was not just a dance—it became a cultural phenomenon that crossed racial and generational lines.

-To celebrate this legacy and the bright future ahead, Walnut Hills will be hosting a community day of art, music, and activations on Wednesday May 13 from 6–9 p.m. at Green Man Park in Walnut Hills.
+To celebrate this legacy and the bright future ahead, Walnut Hills will host 513 in Walnut Hills Day, a community celebration of art, music, and activations on Wednesday, May 13 from 6–9 p.m. at Green Man Park in Walnut Hills.
 Save the date and join the Cincinnati Art Museum on this special day of fun.
-There will be a special announcement, and you may even find a pop-up opportunity to do “The Twist”!
+Keep an eye open for an announcement—and you may even find a pop-up opportunity to do “The Twist”!

 Cincinnati Art Museum is supported by the tens of thousands of people who give generously to the annual ArtsWave Campaign, the region's primary source for arts funding.